Washington Publication Runs Piece That Toes Line for Azerbaijan’s Power Couple

 But of course some did.
 In fact, on Monday, apparently in honor of Women’s History Month, the Washington Times ran an opinion piece, the top of which reads, “The ‘kind lady’ of Azerbaijan: Mehriban Aliyeva brings a heart of charity to the vice presidency.”
 The article makes the argument that Azerbaijan took “a historic leap forward” as a Muslim country with a woman in a position of power.

-“Why does the appointment of a reform-minded, intelligent and worldly stateswoman halfway across the world matter for United States,” asks the article, shortly thereafter answering, “If we are to successfully tackle the challenge of Islamic extremism, then we must find and support positive and uplifting alternatives … Thankfully, this wise woman of the East has the ingredients for success.”
+“Why does the appointment of a reform-minded, intelligent and worldly stateswoman halfway across the world matter for United States,” asks the article, shortly thereafter answering, “If we are to successfully tackle the challenge of Islamic extremism, then we must find and support positive and uplifting alternatives….
+Thankfully, this wise woman of the East has the ingredients for success.”

-Those ingredients, based on the article, seems to be that her name means “kind lady”; that she is (according to the author) known for her religious tolerance; that she’s been involved in philanthropic organizations; and that she is “an advocate of tree planting,” all of which may well be true, but none of which changes her appointment by her husband to possibly succeed him into a feminist act.
+Those ingredients, based on the article, seems to be that her name literally means “kind lady”; that she is (according to the author) known for her religious tolerance; that she’s been involved in philanthropic organizations; and that she is “an advocate of tree planting,” all of which may well be true, but none of which changes her appointment by her husband to possibly succeed him into a feminist act.

 Azerbaijan, in short, is home to a vice president who is married to the president, a Trump hotel that never opened to the public but could open the U.S. president to allegations of impropriety, and a successfully executed plan to buy influence at the Council of Europe.
 And the United States is home to publications that will run pieces that sing its first lady/vice president’s praises.